-- The Adobe Creative Cloud desktop application lets you manage all your apps and services tied to your Adobe Account.
+- If the Adobe installer failed to initialize, you won't be able to manage the apps and services tied to your Adobe account.

 1. Reinstall Creative Cloud Desktop app

-- Type control in the search box and click on Control Panel.
+- Type control in the home screen search box and click on Control Panel.

-- Go to Programs > Programs and Features.
+- Go to Programs, then to Programs and Features.

-- Select Adobe Creative Cloud app and click on Uninstall/Change.
+- Right-click on the Adobe Creative Cloud app and click on Uninstall.

-- Restart the computer and run the installer.
+- Restart the computer when the process ends and run the installer.

-- Make sure you download the latest version here.
+- Make sure you download the latest version.

 - Once the installation process has finished, check for improvements.